International Students

 If you have questions about the interviewing, hiring, or general employment practices on campus, please contact either Student Employment Services or the International Student Services.

-Note: Once you receive your Social Security card, please take the original to Student Employment Services, located in the Bowen-Thompson Student Union Kuhlin Hub Room 225 to make sure that your Social Security Number is added to your payroll record.
+Note: Once you receive your Social Security card, please take the original card to Student Employment Services, located in the Bowen-Thompson Student Union Kuhlin Hub Room 225 to make sure that your Social Security Number is added to your payroll record.